 The Retail Tech 100 is CB Insights' annual ranking of the 100 most promising B2B retail tech companies in the world.
-This year’s winning companies include startups working on e-commerce infrastructure, supply chain automation, cashierless checkout, and more.
+This year’s winning companies include vendors working on hyper-personalized shopping experiences, blockchain-powered commerce, autonomous delivery, virtual shopping, and more.

 Table of contents

 - Top retail tech companies 2022: Retail Tech 100 investment trends

 - The Retail Tech 100 Class of 2020: Where are they now?

 TOP RETAIL TECH COMPANIES 2022: RETAIL TECH 100 INVESTMENT TRENDS

 - Funding trends: In 2021, these 100 private companies raised $13.1B in equity funding across 109 deals, triple the amount raised in 2020.
 So far in 2022, they have raised $2.3B across 15 deals (as of 3/8/22).

 - Future market leaders: Nearly two-thirds of the companies on the list are early- or mid-stage companies.
 There are 20 early-stage companies (seed/angel and Series A) and 43 mid-stage firms (Series B or Series C) in this year’s cohort.
 The early-stage grouping includes Immerss and Obsess, which power virtual shopping experiences via video chat and virtual stores, as well as Halla and Constructor.io, which both make tech focused on hyper-personalizing online shopping.